qml.spin.fermi_hubbard¶

 , wherenum_spins

 is the total number of spins.
-Default value is 1.0.coulomb (float or List[float]) – Coulomb interaction between spins.
-It can be a constant or a list of length equal to number of spins.
+Default value is 1.0.coulomb (float or tensor_like[float]) – Coulomb interaction between spins.
+It can be a constant or an array of length equal to the number of spins.

-boundary_condition (bool or list[bool]) – Defines boundary conditions for different lattice axes, default is
+boundary_condition (bool or list[bool]) – Specifies whether or not to enforce periodic boundary conditions for the different lattice axes.
+Default is

 False